- 1FHCI Course Selection Cycle

 Specialist High Skills Major.

 You love being inside your imagination and ideas, being creative and expressing yourself.
 You are a communicator, and a planner hoping to make the world a better place.
-You’re ready for college or university programs in Arts & Culture or Information Communication Technology as possibilities.
-FHCI program choices may include World Issues, Computer Science, Computer Engineering, Digital Arts, Photography, Music or Drama.
-Your experiences include co-op, extra-curricular coffee houses, art exhibitions or Film Festival events and coding workshops.
+You’re ready for college or university programs in Arts & Culture as a possibility.
+FHCI program choices may include Digital Arts, Photography, Music or Drama.
+Your experiences include co-op, extra-curricular coffee houses, art exhibitions or Film Festival events.